Page in progress.

 About

-Artist, writer, naturalist, and Yale graduate James Prosek published his first book at nineteen years of age, Trout: an Illustrated History (Alfred A. Knopf, 1996), which featured seventy of his watercolor paintings of the trout of North America.
+Artist, writer, naturalist, and Yale graduate James Prosek published his first book at 19 years of age, Trout: An Illustrated History, which featured 70 of his watercolor paintings of the trout of North America.

-Prosek spent eight years (1996-2003) documenting the physical diversity of the trout of Europe, Asia and North Africa through watercolor representations.
-His extensive research is recorded in Trout of the World, an illustrated history of the native trout he encountered during his travels abroad (updated in 2013).
-As an individual, he has worked to generate awareness of the threats to native trout species, such as dams, development, wars, pollution, overfishing, and irrigation.
+He spent eight years documenting the physical diversity of the trout of Europe, Asia, and North Africa through watercolor representations.
+His extensive research is recorded in Trout of the World, an illustrated history of the native trout he encountered during his travels abroad.
+As an individual, Prosek has worked to generate awareness of the threats to native trout species, such as dams, development, wars, pollution, overfishing, and irrigation.

 About